hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 ## Multiple Public Keys (SP-800-208)

 {{SP-800-208}} proposes generating multiple Stateful HBS keypairs and configuring devices and clients to accept signatures created by any of these keys.
+Secondary Stateful HBS keys can be kept in storage until the first keypair is exhausted or lost.

-This negatively impacts one of the advantages of using Stateful HBS by increasing the public key footprint within the client, which can be problematic if it has limited public key storage capacity.
+Accepting multiple public keys negatively impacts one of the advantages of using Stateful HBS by increasing the public key footprint within the client, which can be problematic if it has limited public key storage capacity.
 (Though public keys are typically equivalently sized to ECDSA rather than larger classical RSA keys often currently found.) {{SP-800-208}} addresses storage capacity concerns by suggesting using a mechanism such as that proposed in {{?RFC8649}} to update the stored public key by having the current key endorse the next key that is to be installed.
 Unfortunately, for many constrained devices the public key is embedded in immutable ROM or fuses due to security reasons, so it cannot be updated in this manner.